 You can use --include-tasks to specify a comma-separated list of tasks that you want to run.
 Each item in the list defines either the name of a task or the operation type of a task.
 Only the tasks that match will be executed.
-Currently there is also no command that lists the tasks of a challenge so you need to look at the track source.
+You can use the info subcommand to list the tasks of a challenge, or look at the track source.